andrastantos/brew/docs/cpu/isa_details.rst

 The operand type of the second operand (the shift amount) is checked to be of a fixed point type.
 If not, a :code:`exc_type` exception is raised.

-The result type is what the shift value type turns out to be after these transformations.
+The result type is what the first operand (the shift value).

-.. note:: Shift variants, where the shift amount is an immediate, the result type will always be INT32.
+.. note:: For shift variants, where the shift value is an immediate, the result type will always be INT32.

 .. _load_type_handling: